taoteh1221/healthy-homemade-freezable-meals/README.txt

 --------- L A R G E   B I T E   S I Z E D   C H U N K S ---------

+NOTE: COMPARED TO MIXING INTO MEATBALLS ABOVE, THIS TASTES HOT (THE MEATBALLS ABOVE ARE *NOT* HOT, IF YOU REFRIGERATE OVERNIGHT BEFORE COOKING).
+YOU MAY WANT TO TONE DOWN THE HOT SPICES, OR ADD 1/8 CUP COOKED RICE PER-SERVING, IF YOU DON'T LIKE THE HOTNESS OF LEAVING THE CHICKEN AS BITE-SIZED CHUNKS.

 -Lightly oil up bottom of large skillet, with extra virgin olive oil

--Brown chicken over medium heat in skillet, OR FULLY COOK IF **NOT** ADDING TO A CROCKPOT RECIPE AFTERWARDS
+-Brown chicken over medium heat in skillet (to cook the spices into the chicken), OR FULLY COOK IF **NOT** ADDING TO A CROCKPOT RECIPE AFTERWARDS

 =======================================================================================================================
 Italian Sausage and Pasta